iPhone 12 Mini vs. iPhone SE: What you get for an extra $300, besides 5G

 Back in October, Apple introduced an entirely new iPhone model called the iPhone 12 Mini.
-Out of the four iPhone 12 variants, the iPhone Mini is the most compact and most affordable, starting at $729, £699 and AU$1,199.
+Out of the four iPhone 12 variants, the iPhone Mini is the most compact and most affordable, starting at $729 (£699; AU$1,199).
 But it's not the only iPhone designed for value-driven shoppers who want the latest and greatest from their iPhones.
 There's also the iPhone SE 2020, which launched in April.
-The iPhone SE is smaller than the 12 Mini and it's cheaper.
+The iPhone SE's screen is smaller than the 12 Mini (though the device itself is larger) and it's also cheaper.
 Starting at $399, £419 and AU$749, the iPhone SE sits squarely in the budget category.

-To see which of Apple's most affordable new iPhones is for you, we compared the iPhone 12 Mini and the iPhone SE to see what exactly that $330, £280 and AU$450 difference gets you.
+To see which of Apple's most-affordable new iPhones is for you, we compared the iPhone 12 Mini and the iPhone SE to see what exactly that $330 (£280 / AU$450) difference gets you.

 iPhone 12 Mini's display is larger, more premium and more durable

 The iPhone 12 Mini also has an all-around better display than the iPhone SE.
-It has an OLED panel that's advertised to have 4x better drop protection than the LCD screen seen on the iPhone SE, thanks to a new ceramic-hardened glass display.
+It has an OLED panel that's advertised to have four times better drop protection than the LCD screen seen on the iPhone SE, thanks to a new ceramic-hardened glass display.

 iPhone 12 Mini has 5G support

 The iPhone SE is 4G-enabled while the iPhone 12 Mini, like its three siblings, is 5G-enabled.
-It's part of the first crop of iPhones to get this much hyped feature.
-Paying that extra money for the iPhone 12 Mini ensures that your phone is future-proof as 5G continues to rollout this year and next.
+It's part of the first crop of iPhones to get this much-hyped feature.
+Paying that extra money for the iPhone 12 Mini ensures that your phone is future-proof as 5G continues to roll out this year and next.
 But 5G coverage is patchy across the US, and your experience will vary depending on where you live.
 Some areas have absolutely zero coverage, while other parts (especially big cities) have 5G networks from all major US carriers, meaning you can enjoy speeds nearly twice as fast as 4G.
-Either way, it's important to research the 5G coverage in your area to help get a sense of the kind of experience you'll get.
+Either way, it's important to research the 5G coverage in your area to help get a sense of the kind of experience you can expect.

 Read more: The best 5G phones of 2020